A New Paradigm In Education

 Each Student Has an Individualized Education Program (IEP)

-A shirt that is labled, “One Size Fits All” does not fit anyone very well; a one size fits all curriculum does not every student.
+A shirt that is labled, “One Size Fits All” does not fit anyone very well; a one size fits all curriculum does not fit every student.
 Therefore every student has the benefit of an Individualized Education Program (IEP) which includes Learning Objectives, Learning Methods, and Learning Outcomes.
 Every 6 weeks the students will review with the program director their Learning Objectives and their accomplishments.
-The student and director will present the review to their parents for their input.
+The students will then present their review to their parents and the rest of their reveiw team for their input.
 Students will not be graded or ranked in any way.
-This review is only to assure that the students’ needs are being met and a cumulative list of accomplishments is maintained which could be used for planning future goals, or for college or career placement.
+This review is only to assure that the students’ needs are being met, that they are meeting their goals, and a cumulative list of accomplishments is maintained which could be used for planning future goals, or for college or career placement.
 The student will not be discussed with the parent unless the student is present.